Traditional Folk Dance of Kerala

 God’s own country Kerala boasts of a rich cultural heritage.
 The culture and traditions are impeccably preserved by the locals and passed on from gene

-Traditional Folk Dances of Himachal Pradesh
+Traditional Folk Dances of Arunachal Pradesh

-Traditional Folk Dance of Jharkhand
+Traditional Folk Dance of Bihar

-Traditional Folk Dance of West Bengal
+Traditional Folk Dance of Sikkim

 God’s own country Kerala boasts of a rich cultural heritage.
 The culture and traditions are impeccably preserved by the locals and passed on from generation to generation.
 Adding to this backdrop of culture and heritage is its pristine natural beauty.
 Kerala is all about its backwaters, scenic cruises, palm-lined coasts, humble folks and of course the traditional food.
 Kerala will definitely capture a spot in your heart for a long time and time spent here will be cherished for days to come.
 One thing that no traveller to Kerala should miss out on is its variety of dance forms.
 The classical Carnatic forms of dance are mesmerising, graceful and tell a story.